XingYing-stack/MILR/README.md

   We also exported `enviroment.yaml` and `requirements.txt`.

 ## Dataset
 The training and development set of [DocRED](https://www.aclweb.org/anthology/P19-1074/) dataset can be downloaded at [link](https://github.com/thunlp/DocRED/tree/master/data).
-And the test set used in LRMI can be downloaded at [link](https://github.com/tonytan48/Re-DocRED).
+And the test set used in MILR can be downloaded at [link](https://github.com/tonytan48/Re-DocRED).
 The DWIE dataset can be obtained following the instructions in [LogiRE](https://github.com/rudongyu/LogiRE).
 We also upload the processed dataset in EMNLP 2022 START Conference Manager.

 The expected structure of files is:

 ```
 ​```
-ATLOP+LRMI
+ATLOP+MILR
  |-- dataset_dwie
  |    |-- train_annotated.json
  |    |-- dev.json